Situation 1: I Am Not Overreacting!

 - Tell Your Partner What You Want.
 If you know your partner has a tendency to jump right into problem solving, start the conversation saying something like “I’m really upset and I just need you to listen to me for a few minutes, okay?”
 That can help your partner get into the right mindset.

-Tips for the Problem Solving Partner
+The Problem Solving Partner

 “Why can’t my partner get it that I’m trying my best to be supportive?”
 Or “I AM supporting him/her, just not in the way he/she wants.
 His/her expectations are too high.”